BitPatty/SRLApiClient/Readme.md

 #### Leaderboards

-To fetch a leaderboard for a game from SRL you need to specify the games abbrevation.
+To fetch a leaderboard for a game from SRL you need to specify the games abbreviation.

 ```c#
 Leaderboard board = Client.Leaderboards.Get("sms");